buildspace/buildspace-projects/NFT_Collection/Section_2/Lesson_4_Create_A_Contract_That_Mints_NFTs.md

 **Note: I'd love for you to create your own JSON metadata instead of just copying mine.
 Use your own image, name, and description.
 Maybe you want your NFT to an image of your fav anime character, fav band, whatever!!
 Make it custom.
 Don't worry, we'll be able to change this in the future!**

 If you decide to use your own image, make sure the URL goes directly to the actual image, not the website that hosts the image!
 Direct Imgur links look like this - `https://i.imgur.com/123123.png` NOT `https://imgur.com/gallery/123123`.
 The easiest way to tell is to check if the URL ends in an image extension like `.png` or `.jpg`.
+You can right click the imgur image and "copy image address".

 Now, lets head to our smart contract and change one line.
 Instead of: